 No significant diseases have been known to occur.
-Clover Rot (Sclerotinia trifoliorum) can occur in dense swards in wet winters and the risk of Phytophthora Root Rot (Phytophthora megasperma) following virus infections can be increased.
+Clover rot (Sclerotinia trifoliorum) can occur in dense swards in wet winters and the risk of phytophthora root rot (Phytophthora megasperma) following virus infections can be increased.

 Cefalu is a very hard seeded annual that is well suited to long term cropping rotations.
-If allowed to go to seed in year one, it will not require re-sowing should appropriate management be undertaken.
+If allowed to go to seed in year one, it will not require re-sowing, should appropriate management be undertaken.
 To maximise seed set in the year of sowing to ensure regeneration and long term persistence, stands should not be grazed during the flowering period.
 In established stands, light grazing can continue during the flowering period but should be avoided to ensure persistence.
 Once seed set is completed, plant residues should be either removed or grazed during late summer to promote better seedling regeneration.
 Grazing during early establishment needs to be carefully monitored, as plant growth is not overly vigorous during the winter period.
 Once plants have established, spring production is vigorous and grazing pressure can be increased.

-PBR: This variety is registered under Plant Breeders Rights (PBR) in Australia.
+Plant Breeders Rights (PBR): This variety is registered under Plant Breeders Rights (PBR) in Australia.
 Unauthorised commercial propagation or any sale, conditioning, export, import or stocking of propagating material is an infringement under the Plant Breeders Rights Act (1994).
 Any breach of this legislation will leave the grower liable for prosecution.